SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 <!-- ![BAPI explorer - Function Builder](images/bapi_explorer-function_builder.png) -->
 <img alt="BAPI explorer - Function Builder" src="images/bapi_explorer-function_builder.png" width="70%">

 >The `BAPI_PR_CREATE` has a `TESTRUN` parameter that can be used to call the BAPI in validation mode.
 Some BAPI have a similar test mode that can be used to validate input data.
-It is best practice to make use of this test mode, if available, as we will address in more details in a later [tutorial](/exercises/ex5/Readme.md) of this group.
+It is best practice to make use of this test mode, if available, as we will address in more details in a later [exercise](./exercises/ex5/Readme.md) of this hands-on.

 </details>